 Welcome!

-Below, i’ve tried to wirte a plain english description of my work, its goals, its aims, and philosophy.
+Below, i’ve tried to write a plain english description of my work, its goals, its aims, and philosophy.
 After that, i’ve tried to translate my work into the disciplines I send my work to.

 The purpose of all this description is for potential students to quickly learn a lot about me.
 I am interested in PhD students who can understand technical objects (because our PhD program assumes you’re an adept programmer already) as well as: